rlawrenc/cosc_304/labs/lab10/README_Unit15.md

 5. For the new Dynamic Action, in the Property Editor, for Name enter Get Due Date.

-6. In the Rendering tree, under the P9_MILESTONE_ID item, select the Action under the True node (currently labeled X Show).
+6. In the Rendering tree, under the P9_MILESTONE_ID item, select the Action under the True node (currently labelled X Show).

 	In the Property Editor:
 	- Identification: Action - select Set Value